candide-guevara/handy-scripts-for-work/scripts/migration_procedure.md

 * Restore virtual machines disk images to ssd storage
 * Check [`.config/chromium-flags.conf`][33] was installed by handy-scripts-for-work
   * [hardware acceleration][37] can be checked by going to `chrome://gpu/`
+  * Some testing with 1080p60 on youtube shows cpu video decode works perfectly fine anyway
 * Install [retroarch][34] and reate `~/.config/retroarch/retroarch.cfg`
   * Use online updater to get **assets** to have icons